 As one NYTimes article so succinctly put it, AI “can probably do less right now than you think.
 But it will eventually do more than you probably think, in more places than you probably think, and will probably evolve faster than powerful technologies have in the past.”

-Automation has been and continues to be the first harbinger of this with actual robots already replacing dangerous and repetitive work, while smart tech means you don’t even have to make your own coffee anymore.
+Automation has been and continues to be the first harbinger of this shift, with actual robots already replacing dangerous and repetitive work, while smart tech means you don’t even have to make your own coffee anymore.

 The scale of job displacement from automation is going to increase rapidly as the technologies in AI and its surrounding fields get better and better.
 Some estimate that from 75 million to 375 million people might need to switch jobs and learn new skills as a result of these technological transitions.
 To put that into context, approximately 375 million people speak English as their first language.
 That’s a lot of people.

-There are some things out there that don’t require a time machine to give you the insider tip though and the growth of artificially intelligent machines is almost certainly going to be one of them.
+Imagine having a time machine and being able to go back in time.
+You’d know everything you know now but it hadn’t happened yet.
+There are some things out there that don’t require a time machine to give you the insider tip and the growth of artificially intelligent machines is almost certainly going to be one of them.

-The majority of topics covered on Elle Knows Machines fall either within the remit of computer science (making computers do things), mathematics (the language that describes all of the universe), or data (specifically, how to make machines utilize large amounts of it and then do useful things with it).
+The majority of topics covered on Elle Knows Machines fall either within the remit of computer science (making computers do things), mathematics (the language that describes the universe), or data (specifically, how to make machines utilize large amounts of it and then do useful things with it).

-This site mainly focuses on the top-level categories of artificial intelligence and data science and in many ways these can be thought of as siblings – different but with a shared lineage and significant cross over.
+This site primarily focuses on the top-level categories of artificial intelligence and data science and in many ways these can be thought of as siblings – different but with a shared lineage and significant cross over.

-In the case of AI, we’re really talking about a relatively broad term that encompasses a number of different sub-fields while being tangentially related to others, either directly or indirectly.
+AI is a relatively broad term that encompasses a number of different sub-fields while being tangentially related to others, either directly or indirectly.

-This is a visual conceptualization of how the different areas fit together:
+Below is a visual conceptualization of how the different areas fit together:

 One of the terms that you’ve probably heard the most about in relation to AI is machine learning.

-Machine Learning (also often referred to as ML) is a sub-field of artificial intelligence and refers to the area or discipline concerned with developing algorithms that make computers ‘learn’ a task or function without being explicitly programmed to do so.
+Machine Learning (also referred to as ML) is a sub-field of artificial intelligence and refers to the area or discipline concerned with developing algorithms that make computers ‘learn’ a task or function without being explicitly programmed to do so.

-The overall goal of these algorithms is to improve their performance in a given task as they receive and digest more data over time, ultimately helping AI systems to become more adaptive to complex environments and a wider range of known and unknown scenarios.
+The overall goal of these algorithms is to improve their performance in a given task as they receive and process more data over time, ultimately helping AI systems to become more adaptive to complex environments and a wider range of known and unknown scenarios.

-Deep Learning is a sub-field of machine learning and consists of specific machine learning techniques known as neural nets – basically algorithms inspired and influenced by the structure and function of the brain.
+Deep Learning is a sub-field of machine learning and consists of specific machine learning techniques known as neural nets – basically algorithms inspired and influenced by the structure and function of the human brain.

+Sitting alongside machine learning and deep learning are fields which bridge the gap between the digital world and the physical, allowing intelligent machines to sense and interact with stimuli in the real world environment around them.
 If the AI is the brain, then these areas are effectively the eyes, ears, arms, and/or legs, utilizing sensors to sense things from the environment and actuators to react to information and allow physical action.

 Robots are basically containers for AI and should probably be thought of as the physical manifestation of artificial intelligence (narrow or otherwise) that allow movement around and/or interaction with the physical world.